farahaisya/My-Work/README.md

 *  I gained a clear understanding of the hardware that powers computers.
 By studying logic gates and circuits, I learned how data is processed at the lowest level.
 The laboratory sessions were particularly helpful for visualizing these concepts.

 ## SECP1513 - Technology & Information System
-* This course gave me a look at the whole IT world.
-I learned about cloud computing, networks, and the Internet of Things(IoT).
-Besides, I also learn how to work better in a team through this course.
+*  This subject introduced me to the broader IT industry.
+I learned about important trends such as Cloud Computing, 4IR, and Data Analytics.
+Additionally, the course improved my teamwork and communication skills through group discussions.